profoundinventions/php-houdini/array-patterns.rst

    use SomeNamespace\SimpleArrayPatternExample;

    houdini()->overrideClass(SimpleArrayPatternExample::class)
-       ->addMethodFromProperty('methodDefinitions')
-       ->matchMethodInfoFromArrayPattern(
+       ->addNewMethods()
+       ->fromPropertyOfTheSameClass('methodDefinitions')
+       ->fromContext( Context::isStatic() )
+       ->matchArrayPattern(
             ArrayPattern::create()
-            ->match([ArrayPattern::METHOD_NAME' => ArrayPattern::METHOD_RETURN_TYPE])
+            ->match( [ ArrayPattern::NAME => ArrayPattern::TYPE ] )
        );

 In this example, we're autocompleting a method from a definition in the array stored in the static property ``$methodDefitions``.
-The definition has to include both the method name and the return type in for a completion match to be generated, and a call to the ``match`` method on the ``ArrayPattern`` that includes both will autocomplete the method.
+The definition has to include both the method name and the return type in for a completion match to be generated.
+The name is matched with the ``ArrayPattern::NAME`` placeholder.
+Whatever is in the array will be used in th completion.
+Similarly, the ``ArrayPattern::TYPE`` placeholder will match the property type or the method return type.
+In order for an array pattern to generate a completion, both the name and type have to be matched (but see below for an exception to this).

+So, in this example, two non-static methods will be autocompleted for the ``SimpleArrayPatternExample`` instances.

 .. note::
     We used a static property in the previous example as a source for the methods, but it could also have been an instance property.
+In that case, you wouldn't pass the ``->fromContext( Context::isStatic() )``. part.

 The ``match()`` method
 ~~~~~~~~~~~~~~~~~~~~~~

-The ``match`` specification takes an array that matches the structure of the array in the
+The argument passed to the ``match`` method is the one that is generating the completion.

+There are two options to pass to ``match``: a string or an array.
+In the previous example, we passed an array.
+We'll look at when you might want to pass a string later.
+When passing an array,
-specification.
-You can include arbitrary strings and arrays to match the structure of how the method
+you can include arbitrary strings and arrays in the pattern to match the structure of how the method
-name or return type are laid out in your method or property definition.
+name or return type are laid out in your method or property definition - just make sure to include
+``ArrayPattern::NAME`` or ``ArrayPattern::TYPE`` to get either the property type or the method return type.

-When matching against an array value, the ``match()`` method looks
+When matching against an array value, the ``match()`` method looks only at the relevant
-only at the relevant subset of the array - so an array can contain values not in the pattern
-and still match:
+subset of the array - so an array can contain values not in the pattern and still match:

 .. code-block:: php
    :caption: array-pattern-match-example.php